Pretty Persuasion (song): Style and composition

 As with many R.E.M. songs, the refrain, "He's got pretty persuasion/She's got pretty persuasion/God damn your confusion" is, as described by Fletcher, concise and repetitive.
 R.E.M. guitarist Peter Buck has stated that the song was originally inspired by a dream Stipe had.
 In the dream, Stipe was photographing the Rolling Stones for the cover of their last single, which in the dream was entitled "Pretty Persuasion".

 The song begins with a guitar riff based on descending arpeggios.
 Easter has noted a musical similarity to Todd Rundgren's 1972 song "Couldn't I Just Tell You" and thinks the earlier song provided some inspiration for "Pretty Persuasion".
 Janovitz notes similarities with songs by The Byrds.
 These include the guitar riffs, which although played on two six-string guitars, produce an "electric-guitar jangle" similar to that achieved by The Byrds' Roger McGuinn on his 12-string Rickenbacker guitar.
 They also include the multi-track vocals by Stipe and bassist Mike Mills, which evoke The Byrds' vocal harmonies.
 However, the vocals on "Pretty Persuasion" are not precisely enunciated, making the lyrics difficult to decipher at times.

 Spin critics Eric Weisbard and Craig Marks described "Pretty Persuasion" as "a great rocker."

 Performances

 In addition to being played live in the early portion of R.E.M.'s career, "Pretty Persuasion" was included in the live set as late as 2007 and 2008.
 Fletcher regards it as one of the songs that influenced R.E.M.'s 2008 album Accelerate.
 A live version from this tour was released on the 2009 live album Live at the Olympia.
 "Pretty Persuasion" has also been included on several of R.E.M.'s compilation albums, including The Best of R.E.M. in 1991 and And I Feel Fine...
 The Best of the I.R.S.
 Years 1982–1987 in 2006.

+The band briefly reunited on February 27, 2025 at the 40 Watt Club in their hometown of Athens, GA to perform the song alongside Jason Narducy, Michael Shannon, and others.
+Stipe, alone, also joined Shannon and Narducy in a performance of the song on March 8, 2025 at Brooklyn Steel.